Afsharimahdi/Afsharimahdi/README.md

 - Data Analytics
 - Python
 - Native speaker of Farsi and Azerbaijani
-- Advanced proficiency in English
+- proficiency in English
+- proficiency in German
 ## Interests

 In my free time, I enjoy: